Quinnipiac University Frank H. Netter MD School of Medicine

 Our program features a half day each week of dedicated time for didactic learning from family medicine faculty and local subspecialists.
 Didactics include hands-on learning and procedural training, simulation sessions and resident activities including journal club, wellness and scholarship.

-All residents are trained in medication-assisted treatment (MAT) for substance use disorders and receive specific training in point-of-care ultrasound using the Butterfly system during their PGY-1 year at St. Vincent’s.
+All residents are trained in medication-assisted treatment (MAT) for substance use disorders and receive specific training in point-of-care ultrasound using the Butterfly system.

 Each year is divided into thirteen blocks, each lasting for four weeks at a time.
 More information about each rotation is broken down by year below.